birabittoh/miri/README.md

 2. `SecretKey`
 * **What is it?**: The `secret_key` is a cryptographic value used to decrypt Deezer’s media files.
-* **How to retrieve it?**: While we cannot provide the specific secret_key in this documentation, it can be found online through various sources or developer communities that focus on Deezer.
+* **Where to find it?**: While we cannot provide the specific secret_key in this documentation, it can be found online through various sources or developer communities that focus on Deezer.

 ## License